imallison/grocery-in-one/README.md

 - In addition, it focuses on reducing the time put into making grocery lists or wandering through stores trying to figure out which items to purchase

 ## Next Steps
+- Fix some of the bugs
+- Incorporate a frontend side with interactive parts